Helping your Child Cope after a Natural Disaster.

 2. Listen to your child

 Try not to dismiss your child’s questions or deflect.
-A huge part of supporting them emotionally and mentally through such period is listening to them.
+A huge part of supporting them emotionally and mentally through such a period is listening to them.

 3. Encourage Play